 Chad is a 1987 graduate of Norristown Area High School.
 He earned his Bachelor of Arts cum laude in 1991 (Major in History, Minor in Philosophy) from The George Washington University and in 1996 he earned his Juris Doctor from The Pennsylvania State University - Dickinson School of Law.
 Chad tours the country speaking about suicide, substance abuse, and mental health and is available to speak with young adults in high schools and colleges.

-Debbie Gonzales, from SCBWI's Michigan Chapter, will be speaking about writing and creating children's books and will be one of our experts panel judges in the Pitch Your Book contest.
+As an author, educator, and consultant, Debbie Gonzales, from SCBWI's Michigan Chapter, will be giving tips to authors and illustrators on how to promote your book and how to identify influencers.
+Debbie will be one of our expert panel judges in the Pitch Your Book contest.
 SCBWI Michigan will also be signing books at their table.

 Debbie Gonzales is a career educator, curriculum consultant, former school administrator and adjunct professor, and once served as a SCBWI RA for the Austin Chapter.
 Deb currently devotes her time to writing middle grade novels, crafting teacher guides and various other freelance projects.
 She's the author of six “transitional” readers for New Zealand publisher, Giltedge, and the forthcoming non-fiction picture book Girls with Guts: The Road to Breaking Barriers and Bashing Records (Charlesbridge, 2019).
 A transplanted Texan, Debbie now calls beautiful Ann Arbor, Michigan home where she lives with her husband John and spunky pup, Missy.
 Deb earned her MFA in writing for children and young adults from the Vermont College of Fine Arts.